Who do we serve?

 What kinds of questions do we answer?

-We are open to all questions and will provide help with course-related research tasks, e.g. finding books, journals, articles, etc.
+We are open to all questions and will provide help with course-related research tasks (e.g. finding books or journal articles, citing sources, etc.)

 How do we answer questions?

-The service will combine chat and email reference; when the chat service is closed a form will route email questions to the appropriate institution.
+The service will combine chat and email reference; when the chat service is closed a link will direct students to an appropriate contact at their institution.

 Hours of Service

-AskAway closes for the Christmas break and for intersession in April and August.
-For actual dates, please see the schedule on the AskAway Portal.
+AskAway closes for the December break and for intersession in April and August.
+For actual dates, please see the schedule.

-- Staff should have completed or be currently enrolled in a formal LIS program (MLS, Library Technician diploma) or have demonstrated relevant experience and skills.
+- Staff should have completed or be currently enrolled in a formal LIS program (MLIS, Library Technician diploma) or have demonstrated relevant experience and skills.

 - Staff must possess core virtual reference competencies, including: